Code-Institute-Submissions/JochenFM-Milestone1/README.md

 - [ ] wire up the submit form on contributions.html to an external email interface to be able to receive emails and attachments which will be essential to the purpose of this site.
 - [ ] insert ‘search’ form and ‘search’ button on the right hand sight of the navbar, probably taken from Bootstrap and customized further, combined with a searchable database of all posts
-- [ ] create facebook and twitter accounts and put links in footer live
+- [ ] create facebook and twitter accounts and put links in footer live;
+- [ ] a card or similar 'More recent posts' with link to more blog posts;
 - [ ] add more substantial content as indicated in navbar under 'Ressources' and, for instance, by inserting more links in about.html directing to institutional affiliations of and publications by editors and advisors.
 - [ ] ask artist to join and design fitting graphic templates that can be used across the blog